 The hip belt is fairly wide and sewn to the base of the pack, providing excellent load transfer.
 I rate the maximum comfortable load at 30-35 pounds.

-The Long Haul Backpack is a new pack from Superior Wilderness Designs, an ultralight backpacking gear manufacturer based in Michigan.
+The Long Haul Backpack is a pack from Superior Wilderness Designs, an ultralight backpacking gear manufacturer based in Michigan.
 Weighing 29 ounces with a volume of 50L, the Long Haul is a good size for multi-day backpacking trips, with all of the must-have features you’d expect on an ultralight backpack such as a rear mesh pocket, side water bottle pockets, optional hip belt pockets, and a roll top closure.

 Made with X-Pac, a waterproof fabric similar to cuben fiber, but less expensive and more abrasion resistant, the Long Haul is built for durability.
 Pre-bent aluminum stays and a sewn-on hip belt also provide superior comfort, excellent load transfer, and a body hugging fit, while a plethora of attachment points make it easy to tailor for technical hikes.